Joseph Goldsborough Bruff: Career

 Bruff returned to Washington in 1827.
 Deciding to give up sea travels, he took a job as a draftsman at the Gosport Navy Yard in Norfolk, Virginia.
 He remained in this position with minor promotions until 1837.
 Feeling that he was underpaid, Bruff took a new drafting job with the United States Army at nearby Fortress Monroe, where he stayed for about two years.

 Sometime in 1839, Bruff took a new job with the Army's Bureau of Topographical Engineers back in Washington.
 In this position, he made numerous maps for Army reports that were published and sent to Congress.
 He made hand-copied duplicates of original field maps delivered to the bureau by Army topographical engineers returning from their journeys in the West.
 He also engraved maps and drawings for publication.
-One of his most important projects was to make copies of all of the maps and drawing that were included in Captain John C. Frémont's report to Congress.
+One of his most important projects was to make copies of all of the maps and drawings that were included in Captain John C. Frémont's report to Congress.
 During the course of his work, Bruff got to know Frémont and many other topographical engineers when they returned from exploring the West.
 He also made the military maps used in the Mexican–American War.
 Bruff remained with the bureau for the next decade.

 California expedition

 In 1849, the news of gold discoveries in California swept through Washington.
 This rekindled Bruff's desire for travel and adventure.
 He organized the Washington City and California Mining Association and planned an expedition to California with the stated purpose of mining gold and conducting trade.
-The association had many investors and they financed a well-equipped expedition.
+The association had many investors, and they financed a well-equipped expedition.
 Bruff was elected captain of the expedition.
 While it was an unofficial title, Bruff was called "Captain" for the rest of his life.